Cycling Betting Strategy: Cobbled Classics

 The first thing to note is that cycling on the cobbles requires great skill and experience.
 They are not the clean, ordered and tidy cobblestones that people may have seen in historic city centres.
 Instead, they are irregular and angular, causing incessant vibrations to the bikes, and once a rider loses momentum, it is almost impossible to regain.
 The sight of world-class cyclists walking their bikes up some of the cobbled climbs gives you an idea of the challenge that they present.

-Thus, experience of riding in these conditions is crucial.
+Thus, the experience of riding in these conditions is crucial.
 Many of the cobbled routes are found in Belgium, and it is no surprise to see Belgians dominating these races.
-In the 107 editions of the Paris-Roubaix, Belgians have won 55 of them, while their domination of the Ronde van Vlaanderen is even more impressive, with 68 titles from the 96 years of the race.
-So, while it would be extreme to rule out all non-Belgians, Belgians will undoubtedly find themselves toward the top of our lists.
+In the 116 editions of the Paris-Roubaix, Belgians have won 57 of them, while their domination of the Ronde van Vlaanderen is even more impressive, with 69 titles from the 98 years of the race.
+So, while it would be extreme to rule out all non-Belgians, Belgians will undoubtedly find themselves toward the top of odds at online betting sites.

 In-Play Cycling Betting